4210-Capstones/touchless-kiosk-raspy-net/docs/capstone/pod-8-scrum.md

 * [Victoria Pham](https://github.com/actuallyvee)

 ## Suggestions/comments (optional)
-* The MVP Build would need to containerize each pod's individual codes in order for there to be one environment to integrate the build.
+* The MVP Build would need to containerize each pod's individual codes in order for there to be one environment to initalize the build.